 By using the modular SCS Software stack, cloud providers can offer state-of-the-art Infrastructure-as-a-Service and Container-as-a-Service while being fully compliant with European data protection and security standards without depending on other vendors.

 SCS is using and standardizing existing and proven Open Source components such as e.g. Kubernetes and does extend them where required.
 Federated cloud services are enabled this way, and users can leverage distributed cloud services from several SCS operators.
-European companies thus have options all the way from running it themselves or using one or several service providers and thus have 100% freedom of choice avoiding lock-in effects and dependencies from providers from foreign jurisdictions.
+European companies thus have options all the way from running it themselves to using one or several service providers and thus have 100% freedom of choice avoiding lock-in effects and dependencies on providers from foreign jurisdictions.

 By sharing and documenting best practices for operating such cloud stacks, the difficulty to provide high quality cloud services internally or publicly is vastly reduced.

-Our target: Anyone can benefit from the SCS software stack by using it -- and by contributing to the open source code, one will increase the value of GAIA-X.
+Our target: Anyone can benefit from the SCS software stack by using it – and by contributing to the open source code, one will increase the value of Gaia-X.

-A strong open infrastructure ecosystem is the foundation of digital sovereignty.
-Quelle: „GAIA-X: Technical Architecture (Release – June, 2020)“
+A strong open infrastructure ecosystem is the foundation of digital sovereignty.Source: „GAIA-X: Technical Architecture (Release – June, 2020)“

 The Federal Agency for Disruptive Innovations - SPRIND - based in Leipzig closes a gap in the German innovation landscape: It finds answers to the unsolved technological, ecological and social challenges of our time and at the same time ensures that the added value of the resulting companies and industries remains in Germany and Europe.